In Japan they put so much importance on being in nature it is considered a practice named Shinrin-Yoku, or Forest Bathing.

-It sounds a lot like something we could all enjoy the benefits of now, so here’s how to do it according to Dr. Qing Li (who wrote a book about it):
+It sounds a lot like something we could all enjoy the benefits of now, so, here’s how to do it according to Dr Qing Li (who wrote a book about it):

 The key to unlocking the power of the forest is in the five senses.
 Let nature enter through your ears, eyes, nose, mouth, hands and feet.
 Listen to the birds singing and the breeze rustling in the leaves of the trees.
 Look at the different greens of the trees and the sunlight filtering through the branches.
 Smell the fragrance of the forest and breathe in the natural aromatherapy of phytoncides (this basically means the smell of the forest).

 Taste the freshness of the air as you take deep breaths.
 Place your hands on the trunk of a tree.
 Lie on the ground.
-Drink in the flavor of the forest and release your sense of joy and calm.
+Drink in the flavour of the forest and release your sense of joy and calm.
 This is your sixth sense, a state of mind.
 Now you have connected with nature.